Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 This is where the technical side of SignWriting becomes scientifically interesting: the visible writing remains planar, while the computational representation remains tractable enough for search, sorting, corpus work, and software.

+Formal SignWriting therefore helps keep the alphabet, the signbox, and the computational layer aligned instead of letting rendering or font choice silently redefine the writing.

-## VII.
+## VIII.
 What becomes tractable once the plane is encoded

 Once plane-based writing can be stored and processed as text, several kinds of work become more tractable: